Taha Basry: Club career

-Basry was among an unlucky generation of Egyptian football, since that their career was short in Egyptian domestic competitions.
-Football activity was stopped due to War of Attrition, however, after the Yom Kippur War, the football competitions were resumed in Egypt, the Egyptian midfielder signed for Zamalek in May 1974.
+Basry was among an unlucky generation of Egyptian football, since their career was short in Egyptian domestic competitions.
+Football activity was stopped due to War of Attrition, however, after the Yom Kippur War, the football competitions were resumed in Egypt, when the Egyptian midfielder signed for Zamalek in May 1974.
 He played for four seasons, and scored 19 goals in the Egyptian League.
 He scored for Zamalek almost 30 goals in all competitions.
 He won with Zamalek the Egyptian Premier League (1977–78), and the Egypt Cup twice in (1974–75, 1976–77).

-Egyptian football fans will never forget his wonderful goals, especially his historic goal with Zamalek against Derby County in the 1975 friendly in Cairo Stadium, which Zamalek won by a score of 1–0.